How to move your startup online, quickly

 Moving a restaurant or café online

-Throughout 2020, there has been a huge increase in business owners searching Google for “how to move your business online quickly”.
-Not surprisingly, a large number of these searches were coming from restaurant and café owners, who could foresee the impending disaster coming their way in the form of the coronavirus pandemic.
+Over the last few years, fuelled by the pandemic and lockdown, there has been a huge increase in business owners searching Google for “how to move your business online quickly”.
+Not surprisingly, a large number of these searches have come from restaurant and café owners.

 Of course, all of these delivery services require members to pay commission on their sales, so it’s important to do your homework.
 And of course, the decisions you make as to whether or not to sign up to one of the big food delivery services will be dependant upon the type of meals and products that you sell.